 - No refund policy or free trial

-Astrill VPN works in China in 2026 — and occasionally more reliably than Surfshark and ExpressVPN.
-This provider has all you need to make it past the firewall.
+Astrill VPN works in China in 2026, and occasionally more reliably than Surfshark and ExpressVPN.
+It has all you need to make it past the firewall.
 There’s the Stealth VPN protocol that masks your VPN traffic.
-OpenWeb, another protocol it offers, also works fuss-free.
+OpenWeb, another protocol it offers for China, also works fuss-free.
+This provider is a technological marvel.
+It works in China with stellar performance and reliability.
+Its 10 Gbps server fleet spans over 119 cities, and you get all the most advanced security features.

+MultiHop, kill switch, WireGuard, and IPv6 leak protection are all there.
+The VPN is also famous for privacy.
 But, we didn’t expect less from the best VPN in China.
-Astrill is based in the Seychelles Islands, a privacy-friendly jurisdiction with no data retention and other intrusive laws.
-This allows the provider to not store logs and makes you 100% anonymous in China.
-Compatibility-wise, Astrill VPN works on all major platforms.
+Astrill is based in the Seychelles Islands, a privacy-friendly jurisdiction with no data retention laws.
+This allows this famous China VPN to not store logs and keep you private in the Mainland.
+Astrill VPN also works on all platforms, but it’s limited to 5 connections.
+It’s one of the best-rated VPN for China, but with fatal flaws.

+Astrill VPN’s price is very high, and the cheapest 2-year plan is $12.50 per month.
+For comparison, NordVPN’s equivalent costs around $3 on average.
 Astrill has lots of features, but so do NordVPN, ExpressVPN, and Surfshark at lower prices.
-It’s worth noting that it doesn’t have a free trial or a money-back guarantee, so you must be sure you really want this VPN for China.
+I’ll also warn you that it lacks a money-back guarantee or a free trial, so you must be sure you really want this VPN for China.

 - Anonymity-first VPN